-    The Three Lakes Nature Center has just reopened after renovation and repair.
+The Three Lakes Nature Center is a 90-acre community park.
 It is home to a 50,000 gallon fresh water aquarium where kids can see the view from under the water.
 There are also small habitats for all kinds of turtles, snakes, and salamanders.
 Other exhibits include information on the woodland forest and wetlands.

 Three Lakes Park also has an extensive playground with all sorts of equipment for kids of all ages, including a pirate ship for little tots, and an intricate spider web and rock wall for older ones.
 Free.
 Closed on Mondays.

 Parking: Parking is conveniently located between the playground and nature center.

 Restrooms: Restrooms are located in the nature center when open and by the playground.